the0s/RosMinidrones/README.md

 ```

 2. When connection is estasblished with all drones
-a. run 'teleMamboROs.py' to teleop the drones with keyboard.
+a. run `teleMamboROs.py` to teleop the drones with the keyboard.
-b. run 'testRosMamboInput.py to preview a demo with all drones
+b. run `testRosMamboInput.py` to preview a demo with all drones

 In both files set the variable 'mambos' to the correct address of each drone

+3. Hopefully if you run rviz you can see an approximation of the (noisy) state of the drones.